narokuu/narokuu.github.io/_tabs/about.md

 # About Me!

 Hi!
 My Name Is Naro!
-I use this platform to document my Homelab.
-This will be a source for notes, process, code, bugs etc.
+I use this blog to document my Homelab, projects, and other fun stuff.